12 situational interview questions

 Consider asking these situational interview questions to find the right candidate for your open position:

-This question invites candidates to share an example of when they demonstrated initiative and pushed beyond the standard requirements to achieve a better-than-expected result.
+This question invites candidates to share how they would demonstrate initiative and push beyond the standard requirements to achieve a better-than-expected result.
 It focuses on their ability to take ownership of their work, problem-solve creatively and deliver exceptional outcomes.

 This shifts the focus from mistakes to collaboration, looking for candidates who are supportive and constructive in team environments.